ULJ-Yale/qunex/README.md

 The `matlab` tools can be used as a self standing toolset, they were, however, developed to efficiently integrate with a set of native Matlab functions, methods and utilities, and a modified version of HCP (Human Connectome Project) preprocessing tools.
-They are best utilized as a part of MNAP (Multimodal Neuroimaging Analysis Platform).
+They are best utilized as a part of QuNex (Multimodal Neuroimaging Analysis Platform).

 The `matlab` tools are developed and maintained by Grega Repovš, [Mind and Brain